 Note: The AIHW could only identify instances within the one episode of care.

-Denominator: Abdominopelvic surgical discharges only (Supplementary Table 4), meeting the inclusion and exclusion rules with a DRG code for an operating room procedure (Supplementary Table 1).
+Denominator: Abdominopelvic surgical discharges only (Supplementary Table 4), meeting the inclusion and exclusion rules with a surgical AR- DRG (Supplementary Table 1).

 Exclusions:

 Cases from the numerator and denominator for MDC 14 (Pregnancy, childbirth, and puerperium) or principal diagnosis (Supplementary Table 2).